front-end-intermediate/session-7/readme.md

 export default PirateForm;
 ```

 Examine the `AddPirateForm` props in React's inspector.
+Note the property.

 Since there is no reference to `AddPirateForm` in `App.js` we needed to perform this props pass via `PirateForm`.